Chemistry 203

 Topics include equilibrium, acid-base equilibria, solubility equilibria, kinetics, thermodynamics, electrochemistry, coordination compounds, nuclear chemistry and descriptive topics in organic chemistry.
 Writing assignments, as appropriate to the discipline, are part of the course.

-Prerequisite: Grade of C or better in Chemistry 201 and in mathematics 140 or 143, or consent of department chair (CC).
+Prerequisite: Grade of C or better in Chemistry 201 or consent of department chair (CC).

 Note: Chemistry 203 has an IAI code of CHM 912.
 You can learn more about IAI by visiting iTransfer.